-This project was then suspended due to a natural disaster occurred in 1855, when the cataract of the lake collapsed devastating the villages of Burgusio, Clusio, Laudes and Glorenza.
+This project was then suspended due to a natural disaster that occurred in 1855, when the cataract of the lake collapsed devastating the villages of Burgusio, Clusio, Laudes, and Glorenza.
 The project could be taken up and carried out only in 1858.

 Curon before the flooding

 They attempted an uprising in front of the office of the “Montecatini” Resia, but even in this case had no result.
-Desperately the population attended without regard to the expulsion from their land, home and farm.
-Eventually, in the summer of 1950 this tragedy came the end.
+Desperately the population attended without regard to the expulsion from their land, home, and farm.
+Eventually, in the summer of 1950, this tragedy came to an end.
 The cataracts were closed and the water of the lake went up day after day submerging 677 hectares of land.
 About 150 families were robbed of their lives, half were forced to emigrate.
 The compensation was very small.